wwwzrb/MLoRa/MLoRa.md

         Uplink: Concurrent Transmission
         Increase Channel Utilization
-        Different Nodes Use the Same Channel and Spreading Factor
+        Different Nodes Use the Same Channel and Spreading Factor Resolve the pesudo-orthogonal of different spreading factor

         Downlink: MISO
+        Construct packet in gateway with specific time offset to enhance throughput and channel utilization.
         Utilizing LoRa Encoding to Recover Message
         Add WIFI MIMO Coding Mechanism?